marjan3/caa-experimentation/README.md

 # Future
  - Increase unit test coverage for `caa-lib` to 100% (current is 90%)
- - Use a framework for GUI part to organize code better
  - Support for other formats then `graphml`
  - Rename `happy` & `sad` to something else
- -